Redux composition and encapsulation at a large scale

 Now that your features are standalone with their own actions and reducers, you need to assemble them by applying the concept of reducer composition, where a reducer is called by another reducer.

-In the example below, there is 2 data modules.
+In the example below, there are 2 data modules.
 The

 users data module is defined globally, which means any feature can import an action creator from it and use it to make a change in the